zoomgy/BridgeLabz_2115000261/README.md

 ### 20/01/25

 - **Topics Covered**:
-  - Introduction to Java: Overview of the Java programming language, its history, and its usage in modern software development.
   - Features of Java: Key features of Java such as platform independence, object-oriented nature, and built-in memory management.
   - Components of Java: Discussed the major components like JVM, JRE, and JDK.
   - Difference between JVM, JRE, and JDK: Explanation of the roles and functions of each component in the Java ecosystem.
-  - Variables in Java: Introduction to variables, data types, and variable declaration in Java.
 - **Assignment**: Submitted assignment on the above topics.

 ### 21/01/25